-- Ordered Sets of returns means, for us, that we graph from the 2nd percentile to the 98th percentile of returns after sorting.
+- Ordered Sets of returns are graphed from the 2nd percentile to the 98th percentile of returns (after sorting).

 Takeaways from the S&P 500 Historical Return Calculator

-If you’ve seen our previous calculator on this subject, you’ve probably already drawn some conclusions about why this data is so interesting when presented this way.
-Let’s stress one main point for you again: the numbers look better and better the longer the time period you select.
+If you've seen our previous calculator on this subject, you've probably already drawn some conclusions about this data.
+Let's stress one main point for you again: the annualized returns look better and better the longer the time period you select.

 - Volatility smooths out

 - For long enough time periods negative returns actually disappear

 Remember though: past performance is no guarantee of future results.
 However, past performance is an excellent way to determine if your plans are reasonable.
 If you expect a 12% real return over a 40 year career it helps to know... that's never happened before.
 A just-north-of-10% annualized real return is the winner, so far.